fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

 As we climb another particularly wide pyramid on the second range of ice mountains we’re discussing the options of trying our luck further to the North or South.
-But the ranges are long and stay quite high as far as we can see.
+But the ranges are long and stay high as far as we can see.
 We’re doubtful and on top of that we need to find a place to sleep.
-Fabien is already complaining about how cold a night on the ice will be when Conni bursts out “Why can’t we stay here then?
+Fabien complains about how cold a night on the ice will be when Conni bursts out “Why can’t we stay here then?
 It’s warmer and soft, looks comfortable!”
 – we’re standing on a flat bit directly on the peak of one of the ice giants with at least 1m of sand and ash piled on top.
 It’s the kind of material in